scollovati/api-scripts/download-entries/README.md

 # Caveat
 I ran into some issues with the script hanging at certain points.
 I was at home (I work remotely), but once I connected to my institution's VPN, downloads did just fine with no hanging.
-It may be the case that your ISP doens't like you running too many API calls that download data!
+It may be the case that your ISP doesn't like you running too many API calls that download data!

 # How to Run the Script
 1. Download **download-entries.py** and **requirements.txt** to your computer.
 Ensure they end up in the same folder.